ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 The following information describes the different considerations for the uplink speed, deployment size, and CPU when you install FortiGate Virtual Appliance.

-### FortiGate Virtual Appliance on vCenter Server 7 with NSX-T
+### FortiGate Virtual Appliance on vCenter Server
 {: #fortinetvm_considerations-installvalues-vcs7}

-On vCenter Server 7 with NSX-T, you can install FortiGate Virtual Appliance on the consolidated cluster or the gateway cluster.
+On vCenter Server, you can install FortiGate Virtual Appliance on the consolidated cluster or the gateway cluster.

 On the consolidated cluster, note the following.